Johnson-Research-Group/flat-graphene/README.md

     with specified graphene's geometry
     ---Input---
-    stacking: specification of stacking for layers above first, ('AA','AB','SP') relative to first layer,
+    stacking: specification of stacking for layers above first, ('A','B','SP') relative to first layer,
               single string, or list of strings, or numpy array of shape (n_layer-1,2)
-              *NOTE*: single string inputs result in the input string alternated with 'AA' for n_layers
+              *NOTE*: single string inputs result in the input string alternated with 'A' for n_layers
     cell_type: unit cell type, 'rect' or 'hex', string
     n_1: number of unit cells in x direction, integer
     n_2: number of unit cells in y direction, integer